 It took a year for the PUC to complete a plan, and by 1998 Granite State Electric was the first to restructure and offer electric choices to consumers in the state.
 By 2003, the state fully introduced the retail option to residents, but over 70% of consumers still preferred to direct their power supply from utilities.

 Today, several retail suppliers all over the state still get their supply of power from the state’s top utility providers.
 Because of the competitive offers made by the retailers, more customers, both residential and commercial, now opt for their services.
 A different utility provider serves each part of the state, and consumers choose which supplier gives them their electricity needs.

 - Renewable Sources.
 New Hampshire requires utilities to produce part of their electricity from renewable sources.

 - No cap for greenhouse gas emissions.
-The state of New Hampshire does not cap greenhouse gas emissions on their residents.
+New Hampshire does not cap greenhouse gas emissions on its residents.
 However, the state does cap greenhouse gas emissions from power plants.

 - Natural gas from Maine and Canada.
 Because New Hampshire has no fossil fuel resources, the state gets most of its natural gas from pipelines that go all the way to Maine and Canada.

 - Hydroelectric power source.
 New Hampshire uses hydroelectric power as a source of renewable energy, and they get this resource from the Connecticut and Merrimack River basins.
 This generates up to 8 percent of electricity in the state.

 - Does not allow Decoupling.
 The state does not allow utilities to decouple their revenue.
 Decoupling allows utilities to increase their revenue while selling less energy to consumers.